eli-martin414/react-video-game-display-tutorial/LessonsLearned.md

       - devDependencies are used only for development, and are not shipped with the app
     - contains tsconfig.json, which has settings that tell the compiler how to compile our file to javascript
   - for conditional render, see 37:00 or see Conditional Rendering commit in ListGroup.tsx
-  - true && an_item will return an_item (ex. true && "Hello" will return "Hello")
+  - true && an_item will return an_item (ex. true && "Hello" will return "Hello"); however, false && an_item will return false (ex. false && "Hello" will return false)
 - shortcuts for VS Code
   - Ctl + Shift + P = Command Palette
   - Ctl + P = search for files